dhananjayhegde/dhananjayhegde/posts/2023/01/serve-images-for-nextjs-site-from-imagekit-io/index.md

   - nextjs
   - tailwindcss
 coverImage: masonry.png
+excerpt: How to server images for a Next JS site from ImageKit.io?
+I had this experience when I was developing a site for my wife's business.
+May be, this will help you in some way...
 ---

 In this post, we will create a simple NextJS site and create a masonry image gallery serving images from ImageKit.io CDN.